tkssharma/code.tkssharma.com/posts/javascript-interview-coding-questions.md

-* Explain the Prototype Design
+* Explain the Prototype Design Pattern.

 * What is IIFEs (Immediately Invoked Function Expressions)?